asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Less Rigorous Testing

-While these types of problems can be solved by putting processes in place, I have seen issues when refactoring stories, which don't have a user-facing change, don't go through the same testing rigor that user stories do.
+I have seen issues when refactoring stories, which don't have a user-facing change, don't go through the same testing rigor that user stories do.
 I have personally experienced working on teams where user stories would go through a typical team workflow where QA would verify the story and a product owner would sign off on it.
 However, for "technical debt" stories the developers were the only ones verifying the work.
 Often these were sources for bugs.
 When there are two types of stories it allows teams to come up with different rules for how to address them.

 ### Separating Improvements from Features

 Once organizations begin splitting improvement out from feature development, it creates a false division in the work.
 I contend that it is a false division because high-quality code is required to continue delivering business value.
 In dysfunctional organizations where the product and development teams have a separate reporting structure and struggle to work together, the product team can decide to only choose to prioritize features and always ignore the improvement stories.
 It is easy to say, "we won't let that happen here, we always agree to a ratio."
-But when organizations work on fixed scope and fixed date work and have financial incentives to meet deadlines, it is harder than you think to always do the right thing for the quality of the code.
+But when organizations work on fixed scope and fixed date work and have financial incentives to meet deadlines, it makes it that much harder to always do the right thing for the quality of the code.
 I have seen this enough times to realize it is going to happen if you choose to address quality issues separate from features.

 <div class="well">
 <h4>More on Refactoring</h4>